acrooks2/ClassModels/OtherClasses/Politics_of_LandUse/README.md

 ## Description

-The goal of this term paper is to examine the effect that changing land use regulations has on the growth and distribution of population within a metropolitan area over time.
+"The goal of model is to examine the effect that changing land use regulations has on the growth and distribution of population within a metropolitan area over time."

 ## &nbsp;